 Until I discovered essential oils for gut health, I always thought that ' three or more unformed stools in 24 hours… abdominal cramps, nausea, and bloating', was its own particular rite of (ehem..) passage for any would-be world explorer.

-The simple fact that it is very hard to maintain good sanitation when you are on the road is part of it, and then of course the lack of general hygiene in poorer countries makes it even harder.
+The simple fact that it is very hard to maintain good sanitation when you are on the road is part of it, and then, of course, the lack of general hygiene in poorer countries makes it even harder.

-The main cause of the kind of diarrhoea that you get on a trip abroad is bacterial infection.
+The main cause of the kind of diarrhoea that you get on a trip abroad is a bacterial infection.
 It enters the system most directly by ingesting unclean water and food but also can be passed from person to person, from animals and birds, and anything contaminated that ends up near your mouth (cups, cutlery, fingers etc).

 It is not quite as random as it seems.
 The most common types of bacteria that upset normal digestion are virulent strains of E. coli, and as it turns out these are travellers too.
 All of us have benign E. coli living in our gut and even contributing to our general digestive health, but the pathogenic strains are ones that live harmlessly in the guts of animals - especially in cows - and cause havoc in human intestines if they are transported through the food chain or in the environment.